 Note: Documents that confirm an individual’s eligibility for WIOA services will be required during the application process.
 Examples include but are not limited to: birth certificate, social security card, layoff notice, etc.

-To apply or for more information contact adult/dislocated worker service providers in your area.
+To apply or for more information contact the service provider in your area at (877) 244-4468 or IdahoWIOA@equusworks.com.

 An Equal Opportunity Employer and Service Provider